 POLICY H1.
 Housing development within Newport will be supported in order to meet local needs and where the proposed development contributes positively to local character.
-Such development will also be expected to include the provision of affordable housing and meet the needs of the elderly and people with disabilities.

 POLICY H2.
-Where development is permitted in accordance with Policy H1 and the Telford & Wrekin Local Plan the following criteria are to be met:
+Where development is supported in accordance with Policy H1 and the Telford & Wrekin Local Plan the following criteria are to be met:

-- ➤ It demonstrates high quality design in keeping with the character of the area - ➤ It provides good pedestrian and cycle routes - ➤ Maintains, protects and where appropriate enhances bio-diversity through design, layout and landscaping - > Protects existing trees, hedgerows and woodland - ➤ It does not result in lost of amenities for neighbouring properties - ➤ Traffic generation and parking does not adversely affect road and pedestrian safety
+- It demonstrates high quality design in keeping with the character of the area - > It provides good pedestrian and cycle routes - Maintains, protects and where appropriate enhances biodiversity and geodiversity through design, layout and landscaping - > Protects existing trees, hedgerows and woodland - > It does not result in loss of amenities for neighbouring properties - Traffic generation and parking does not adversely affect road and pedestrian safety

-Consultation responses emphasized the need to conserve and enhance the character of Newport, especially in the historic core of Newport.
+Consultation responses emphasised the need to conserve and enhance the character of Newport, especially in the historic core of Newport.